Organic Machines vs Manufactured Machines

 We’re born with potential.
 This is what separates us from the other fauna on the planet, and that ain’t meant as a boost to the esteem of our species.
 Other animals meet their potential through preset software.
 We’re factory installed with only a blank map, an empty guidebook and a big machete, and if your tribe does its job of lurnin’ ya right, then you’ll end up pretty darn skilled at using that machete to chop through the jungle of bullshit.

 We’re manufactured from some DNA that demands a gallon or so of blood, sweat, toil, tears, terror and tenacity to gleam to most out of our flesh packets.
 We’re machines of a special type.
 Organic, biological.
-Not quite the perfect movers that some of the recent training protocols are hoping we are.
-In other words, we are not built for many of the workouts our bodies are put through, at least not without some serious practice and training.
+Not quite the perfect movers that some of the modern gyms are hoping we are.
+In other words, we are not built for many of the protocols our bodies are put through, not without some serious practice and training.
 The high rep workload trend seems to forget something crucial, a little point that Tommy Kono likes to drill into our heads every time he visits:

 Practice makes PERMANENT.